kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

    STATE_TAX=>.06,
    FEDERAL_TAX=>.08);

-  CHAPTER 4  FUNCTIONS, PACKAGES, AND PROCEDURES
-75
 As you can see, by passing the parameters by name, they do not need to follow the same positional ordering as they do within the declaration of the procedure.
 How It Works